 Build Your Own Basin to grow shade trees, recharge our aquifers, and beautify your neighborhood!

-Rainwater (and greywater, which is water from baths, sinks, and washing machines) can be used to support your basins and other plants in your yard.
+By harvesting water—rainwater or greywater from baths, sinks, and washing machines—you can support a wide variety of plants!
 Want to learn how much rainwater or greywater you can harvest at home?

 To BYOB, simply follow these eight steps: observe the rain, choose your location, dig, plan for overflow, create gentle slopes, plant like nature, add mulch, and, finally, observe and adjust.
-For more details, check out the workshops below.
+Check out the events below for virtual workshops and events.

 Build Your Own Basin Videos